 New: MCP server monitoring is live.
-Start free
+Start free trial

 5 minutes to your first alert